-Here you use punctuation to mimic the way how the poem should be read.
-For instance, you can use a comma where you want the reader to take a short pause and for a long pause use a period.
-Similarly, to connect different thoughts use a dash.
+Here you use punctuation to mimic the way how a poem should be read.
+For instance, you can use a comma where you want the reader to take a short pause and for a long pause, use a period.
+Similarly, to connect different thoughts, use a dash.

 With an absence of punctuation, your writing will seem rushed.

-You can also use a combination of the above-mentioned rules.
+You can also use a combination of the rules as mentioned above.

-It is one of a literary devices that appeals to one of a person’s 5 senses when reading a poem.
-It helps the reader connect with the poem.
-Visual imagery, olfactory imagery, auditory imagery, tactile imagery, gustatory imagery.
+It is one of the literary devices that appeals to one of a person’s 5 senses when reading a poem.
+It helps the reader connect with the poem: visual imagery, olfactory imagery, auditory imagery, tactile imagery, gustatory imagery.

-Imagery focuses on providing details that gives the reader a feeling of being in the moment that you have written about.
+The imagery provides details that give the reader a feeling of being in the moment that you have written about.

 Sometimes it does happen that your poem suits or naturally fits into a specific rhythm.